digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 ## Open Notebook Science

-If we apply this "working with the garage door up" idea to a scientific research endeavor we understand it as respecting the core concepts of open-science.
+If we apply this "working with the workshop doors open" idea to a scientific research endeavor we understand it as respecting the core concepts of open-science.
 These are in fact the principles of Open Notebook Science https://en.wikipedia.org/wiki/Open-notebook_science

 For the projects of the DBGI we will follow such approach in order to share early ideas and results but also the less shiny parts of the research projects.